The Arab Center for Consulting and Training Services (ACCTS) / Irbid Cultural Center (ICC)

 8. Children activities:

-The staff of the center explore ways of supporting visiting children on psychological, educational and social levels.
+The staff of the center explores ways of supporting visiting children on psychological, educational and social levels.
 So that they can regain normalcy of life and live healthy childhood through well-organized related activities.

 9. Preschool program: